terramate-io/terramate/docs/cli/orchestration/safeguards.md

 ### Deprecated config and environment variables

-The list of attributes and correspondent environment variable listed below are deprecated and can be removed in future versions of Terramate.
+The list of attributes and correspondent environment variable listed below are deprecated (from v0.4.5 onwards) and will be removed in future versions of Terramate.

 | Project configuration setting | Environment variable |
 | --- | --- |